sluukkonen/metrica/README.md

 ### Timers

-A timer measures both the rate that a particular piece of code is called and the distribution of its duration.
+A Timer measures the rate that a particular piece of code is called and the distribution of its duration.

 ```ruby